 Back then they had slaves and oxen, so weight wasn’t an issue.
 Thankfully, we’ve replaced them with pickups, SUV’s and lightweight metal grills that we can take anywhere.

-Why the George Forman Grill and Hot Rocks Are Alike
+Why the George Foreman Grill and Hot Rocks Are Alike

 How about the hot stone method that survivalists, hardcore woodsmen, and cavemen use?
 You heat a flat rock until it’s smoking hot, move it to one side of the fire then throw the meat on it to cook it.

 Is it grilling?
 No. The heat comes from the stone and not the coals or fire.
-It’s the same as cooking in a skillet or with the famous George Forman Grill.
-It’s a double sided electric skillet.
+It’s the same as cooking in a skillet or with the famous George Foreman Grill.
+It’s a double-sided electric skillet.
 No smoke, no fire and no fun (Sorry George).

 Grilling Is a Simple Trio — Some Meat, A Grill and Fire